-Social Security is something we aspiring early retirees don’t spend much time talking about.
+Social Security is something we aspiring retirees don’t spend much time talking about.

-While we may notice how much we’ve kicked in ($7,886.40 from me and $7,886.40 from my employer this year), we tend to largely ignore it when calculating safe withdrawal rates and our annual cashflow.
-If we mention it all, it’s usually with an asterisk because it’s so far off and somewhat uncertain.
+While we may notice how much we kick in ($18,228 for me as a self-employed individual in 2022), those of us planning to retire early tend to largely ignore it when calculating safe withdrawal rates and our annual cashflow.
+If we mention it all, it’s usually with an asterisk because the payday is so far off and somewhat uncertain.

-In all likelihood, some money will be there.
+In all likelihood, some money will be there for us.
 The calculations may be different than they are today, but that’s true anytime we make projections based on current tax code, and that’s something we do a lot.

-While we don’t know which way it will go, and it’s quite alright to plan as if it doesn’t exist (better safe than sorry), the reality is that Social Security will quite likely be a benefit to many of us in the latter portion of our early retirement (otherwise known as ordinary retirement).
+While we don’t know which way it will go, and it’s quite alright to plan as if it doesn’t exist (better safe than sorry), the reality is that Social Security will quite likely be a benefit to many of us in the latter portion of our early retirement.

-If you are considering an early retirement, I would strongly encourage you to aim for at least ten years of contributions to the system.
+If you are considering an early retirement, I would strongly encourage you to aim for at least ten years of contributions to the Social Security system.
 Note that these don’t all necessarily have to be completed prior to pulling the FIRE trigger.
-If not, you must plan on having at least some reportable income whether from a hobby job or self-employment of some kind until you’ve hit your forty eligible quarters.

 Know the Social Security Bend Points!